The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

 At Marcy we are extremely passionate about an open and accessible web.
 There are some basic accessibility requirements that we'd like you to hit:

 - [ ] The `main` tag is used correctly
-- [ ] Headings are used in the appropriate places on the page
 - [ ] Heading are also in the right order
 - [ ] Every label is properly associated with its input
 - [ ] Semantic tags are used to properly display all the pets